1000-plus/1000-plus.github.io/README.md

 The entries of this list are extracted from Wikipedia's [List of Theorems](https://en.wikipedia.org/wiki/List_of_theorems).
 We do not accept entries that are not part of that list.
+We will (semiregularly) update the list to match the Wikipedia list.
+Please do not vandalize Wikipedia to try to add nonsensical entries to the list.

 ## Contributing